 There are a number of elements in how to teach writing:

 As you read through this page, you will see that there is a simple, yet effective plan to learn how to teach writing.

 Let me now expand on these above topics on how to teach writing.

-Firstly you need to know how to teach writing preparation.
-This is the beginning step, which should be done with great care, especially emphasizing the correct pencil grip.
+This should be done with great care, especially emphasizing the correct pencil grip.
 It is harder to correct bad habits, so it is better to begin in the right way to start with.

 The Light Educational Ministries Phonics Manual shows you how you can teach writing formations and lists "Three P's of Writing Preparation: Posture, Pencil Grip and Paper Position."